 Despite the fact that a majority of the residents of Zandvoort, already 60 years familiar with the sound of racing engines, don’t want to loose the circuit.
 And the protests of the inhabitants of Julianadorp who don’t want a race track in their backyard, the investigation continued.
 Fortunately this terrible plan is off the table now!
 But you can still wait for the next attack to the circuit…

 After 27 years, ex director and circuit owner Hans Ernst sold the Zandvoort circuit in February 2016 to the Chapman Andretti Partners company, which is co-owned by a member of the Dutch Royal family.
-They have ambitous plans with the circuit and talked already about a return of Formula One.
+They have ambitous plans with the circuit and speak out the ambition to bring Formula One back to Zandvoort.

 © Text: Herman Liesemeijer Pictures: Rob Petersen and Herman Liesemeijer